Cuthbert Joseph Obwangor: Post Imprisonment career

 Obwangor reentered the political arena following his release, rejoining the Uganda People's Congress after the party temporarily excommunicated Obwangor after the leader of the Uganda People's Congress imprisoned Obwangor.
 In 1982, Obwangor shifted allegiances and joined the Democratic Party of Uganda.
 In 1984, Obwangor founded the Nationalist Liberal Party alongside Tiberio Okeny Atwoma, Anthony Ochaya, and Francis Bwengye.
 The Nationalist Liberalist Party was a splinter group from the leading opposition party at the time, the Democratic Party of Uganda.
 The Nationalist Liberal Party was created in response to former acting Secretary General of the Democratic Party Tiberio Okeny Atwoma's unsuccessful challenge to Paul Kawanga Ssemogerere for the leadership of the Democratic Party (Uganda).

 In 1986, Obwangor left the Nationalist Liberal Party, joining the National Resistance Movement party led by the new Head of State of Uganda, Yoweri Museveni.
 He was appointed by Yoweri Museveni in 1989 to serve as a member of the Justice Benjamin Josses Odoki led Uganda Constitutional Commission, which was tasked with reforming the Constitution of Uganda.

 In 1997, Obwangor left the National Resistance Movement, rejoining his original political party the Uganda People's Congress, although he left them after four years becoming a political independent which he remained until his death, stating in a 2007 interview that "politics is like wind, you move with the current affairs and temperature of the time".

 Obwangor was also committed to improving educational services for the poor of Uganda.
 Between 1986 and 1990 during the Lord's Resistance Army insurgency, many members of the afflicted areas fled to the more stable town of Soroti, Obwangor's hometown.
 This led Obwangor to help establish a school for displaced children at Moru Apesur in Soroti Town.

 Death

-Obwangor passed away on 18 May 2012 at 93 years old.
+Obwangor died on 18 May 2012 at 93 years old.
 He died at his daughter's, Angela Margaret Itinot's home, in Omodoi, Soroti, Uganda.
 Obwangor had a large state funeral that turned into a political affair.
 Members of the Uganda People's Congress fought with members of the National Resistance Movement at the funeral in Katakwi over who should speak, with the National Resistance Movement claiming the Uganda People's Congress neglected Obwangor in his time of need and therefore MP Olara Otunnu, a leader of the Uganda People's Congress, should be forbidden from speaking, something that resulted in brawls at the funeral until Otunnu was allowed to address the funeral.